Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

-\paragraph \textbf{Correspondence of twisted complexes.} One use of twisting cochains is to define a correspondence between categories of twisted complexes.
-We work out the this correspondence for a coaugmented curved coalgebra $B_M$.
-The proofs can be easily adapted to include more general cases as well.
+\paragraph{Correspondence of twisted complexes.} We can use the twisting cochain $\tau_{B_M}$ to define a correspondence between categories of twisted complexes.
+We work out explicitly this correspondence for a coaugumented curved coalgebra $B_M$ its coBar algebra $\Omega B_M$.
+The goal is to construct dg functors